ashiven/household-planner/README.md

 1. Register for an account on [Twilio](https://www.twilio.com/en-us) and create a [Messaging Service](https://console.twilio.com/us1/develop/sms/services).
 2. Have [Docker](https://docs.docker.com/get-started/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
-3. If you want to host this service, start up your host machine and prepare your domain name.
+3. If you want to host this service, prepare your domain name and install [Certbot](https://www.digitalocean.com/community/tutorials/how-to-use-certbot-standalone-mode-to-retrieve-let-s-encrypt-ssl-certificates-on-ubuntu-20-04).

 ### Setup